 We woke up to meet outside our apartments to be picked up in two separate vans.
 We boarded and became acquainted with our guide: James, and the two other fine English gentlemen.
 We traveled out an hour into wine country named Stellenbosch, Paarl, and I forget the last, but it too ended with an -osch as many things do around here (I live in Rindebosch right next to Kristenbosch).
-We started of with our first of four wine estates: Goats Do Roam.^^^At Goats Do Roam, they had this structure outside the wine tasting area.
-Yes, that is where they sleep at the the top.
+We started of with our first of four wine estates: Goats Do Roam.

 When we returned I went out for a run, ate a big meal to finish off the day.